Ghoulboy78/Scarpet-edit/CONTRIBUTING.md

             add_to_history(command, player)
          )
          ```
-3. Add a command.
-If you are submitting a pr, then please don't worry about this if you don't understand, the contributors
+3. Add a command that the player can input to call this function.
+If you are submitting a pr, then please don't worry
-   can do it for you.
-Otherwise, define it below the existing ones, and add extra arguments underneath as well.
-Existing
+   about this if you don't understand, the contributors can do it for you.
+Otherwise, define it below the existing ones,
-   arg types are there too, if you feel like using them.
+   and add extra arguments underneath as well.
+Existing arg types are there too, if you feel like using them.

 #### Other functions